 And November is upon us!
-I don’t know how your Halloween was, but mine was spent with friends, a firepit, and cosplay in my kitchen.
+I don’t know how your Halloween was, but I spent mine with friends, a firepit, and cosplay in my kitchen.
 Wait, you may think, that sounds like a nifty idea for a blog feature.
-Well that would be because it is!
+Well, that would be because it is!
 Starting now this new section “Cosplay in the Kitchen” will feature my fabulous friends cosplaying and cooking recipes inspired by their costumes in my kitchen.

 In honor of Día de los Muertos, I decided to bring in my good friend Jessi Stephens of Kuiosikle Industries to cook with me in her La Muerte costume from The Book of Life.
 I have to say she was a real trooper, think making bread is an arduous task?
 Try making it while balancing atop platform stilts with a giant LED-covered sombrero on your head!
 As you can see, her depiction is just fantastic.

 So for those who have never seen The Book of Life, this film is a fun adaptation of the figures behind the Day of the Dead, and a story of their meddling with humans — all played out by CG-animated wooden puppets.
 La Muerte is the Queen of the Land of the Remembered – where all who die remembered go to live and party for eternity, preserved by the memory of their loved ones.
 She is depicted as a goddess of immortal beauty and benevolence, with skin of white sugar candy and black licorice rope for hair.

 On the Day of the Dead, families often set up shrines with orange marigold and food offerings for their dead loved ones to attract their souls on the one time a year they may walk among the living.
 Most commonly the food offering includes sugar skulls and pan de muerto.
 Since Pan de Muerto is also featured in the film, I decided this would be a good dish to put together for this post.